Vermillion, South Dakota: Museums

 The University of South Dakota's National Music Museum (NMM) is accredited by the American Alliance of Museums in Washington, D.C., and is recognized as "A Landmark of American Music" by the National Music Council.
 It includes more than 15,000 American, European, and non-Western instruments.
+The W.H.
+Over Museum was founded in 1883 and is South Dakota's oldest natural and cultural history museum.
+Its collections include fossils, botanical and biological specimens, and cultural items related to the history of inhabitants of South Dakota and the Upper Northern Plains.
+The Austin–Whittemore House was originally built in 1884 and has since been transformed into a historic house museum.
+It also serves as the headquarters of the Clay County Historical Society.
+Built five years prior to South Dakota statehood, this house is one of the few surviving 19th century structures in the vicinity of Vermillion.
+Its builder, Horace J. Austin, came from one of the first groups of settlers to arrive in Dakota in 1859.

 Murals

 Vermillion has five murals in the downtown business district, three of which are community-based.
 All three community murals are painted on the Coyote Twin Theater building; the first was painted in 2017, the second in 2019, and the third in 2020.
 The first mural, "Painting the Town", was designed as the first mural for the Vermillion Community Mural Project by Amber Hansen, a painting professor at the University of South Dakota.

-During the summers of 2019 and 2020, Reyna Hernandez was the lead artist on two murals on the Coyote Twin Building that form a larger cohesive mural.
-Hernandez, of the Yankton-Sioux Tribe, was assisted by Elizabeth Skye of the Standing Rock Sioux Tribe.
-Inkpa Mani led group discussions to help create imagery centered around Native Americans and Native American creation stories.
+In 2019 and 2020, Reyna Hernandez (Yankton Sioux Tribe of South Dakota) led the painting of two murals on the Coyote Twin Building that form a larger cohesive mural.
+Hernandez, of the Yankton-Sioux Tribe, was assisted by Elizabeth Skye (Standing Rock Sioux Tribe).
+Inkpa Mani (Javier Lara-Ruiz) led group discussions to help create imagery taken from Native American creation stories.